 The PEA was prepared by SRK Consulting China Ltd., under the direction of Anson Xu, PhD, FAusIMM.
 Dr. Xu is independent of Majestic and is a Qualified Person ("QP") as defined by section 1.4 of National Instrument 43-101.

-Rod Husband, P.Geo.
-President, and a Director of Majestic and Paul Reynolds, P.Geo and COO of Majestic, have read and approved the technical information in this MD&A. Both Mr. Husband and Mr. Reynolds are Qualified Persons as defined by NI 43-101.
+Paul Reynolds, P.Geo., President and CEO of Majestic, has read and approved the technical information in this MD&A. Mr. Reynolds is a Qualified Person as defined by NI 43-101.